ScottC95/The-International-5-prizepool-tracker/README.md

 # The International-5 prize pool tracker
 ###What is it?
-This is an extension for Google Chrome that displays the prize pool details of The International 5 DotA 2 event The extension can be found [here](https://chrome.google.com/webstore/detail/ti5-prize-pool-tracker/fhcpapiijbekfnfjlhdplljkfoigmgpp).
+This is an extension for Google Chrome that displays the prize pool details of The International 5 DotA 2 event.

+The extension can be found [here](https://chrome.google.com/webstore/detail/ti5-prize-pool-tracker/fhcpapiijbekfnfjlhdplljkfoigmgpp).
 I would be very happy to recieve any feedback that you may have.

 ###What i am using